aniruthn/mdspotify/README.md

 - Filter button by different genres in a playlist
 - Group playlists with people voting on songs to adjust the list
 - Toggle for instrumental versions of music for karaoke

+## Miscellaneous Notes

+### Security

+Note that the authentication system here can be spoofed.
+Here's how it would happen:

+- To initially sign in, the outgoing network request has to be intercepted.
+An object with a non-zero number of keys has to be returned.
+Tricky, but possible.
+- All subsequent requests will succeed, since the local state of the application maintains that the user signs in.

+Here's the fix:

+- All requests should check that the user is authenticated.
+- This needs to happen on the backend, and should sign out the user _if_ there is not a valid user.

+I might fix this soon - in which case the code would be updated.